 In particular, you’ll earn unlimited 2 miles per dollar spent on every purchase, every day.

-It also comes with a 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening.
+It also comes with 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.

 The benefits this card offers come at a cost in terms of the annual fee: $95.